NOTE: This information applies to trips that are 6 days or more. For information about side hikes on 3 day trips, click

 Most of our trips happen during the hot summer months, and the temperature goes up once we hike away from the cold river.
 Getting wet will help you stay cool as you explore.
 Dunk yourself, or at least your hat and shirt, into the river before getting started.
 We recommend bringing a sarong and/or bandana on your trip as these are great to dip in the river also.
 Draping one around your neck and shoulders will help you stay cool on and off the rafts and protect you from the sun.

-A lead guide will often set the pace with the fastest people in the group, but don’t worry, there is always a guide at the back of the group as well.
-If you encounter a spot on the trail that makes you uncomfortable, ask for help from a fellow guest or wait for the sweep guide to catch up to you.
-Since most hikes are out and back, you also have the option turn around and head back to the rafts if you determine a particular hike isn’t right for you.
+Most hikes are out and back, so you have the option to turn around and head back to the rafts if you determine a particular hike isn’t right for you.
 If you choose this option, you’ll likely be hiking back to the rafts on your own unless the group catches up to you upon their return.
 You also have the option of skipping the hike and hanging out by the river.
 If you think you’ll opt out often, we recommend bringing a book, journal, or sketch pad as some hikes can take several hours.

 HOW TO PREPARE